guardian/actions-merge-release-changes-to-protected-branch/README.md

 -   `npm run prettier:check` and `npm run prettier:fix` to check and format the code using Prettier

 However, it's advised you configure your IDE to format on save to avoid horrible "correct linting" commits.

+### Releasing

+GitHub actions are pulled from the repository at the point they are used.
+This can be done from a branch, a specific commit or, most commonly, a tag.
+The recommended method for consuming this action is to install via a tag.
+When new changes are made a new tag should be published.
+This can be done from a developer machine using the `git tag` command (e.g. `git tag -a v1.0.1`) and then pushed using `git push --tags`.
+Before pushing a new `major` version tag, first create and push a new branch for the current major version (e.g. `git checkout -b release/v1 && git push`).
+This allows for easier maintainence of old versions.
+Note that previous major versions should only receive patch updates.